MicrosoftLearning/mslearn-fabric/Instructions/Labs/01-lakehouse.md

 ## Upload a file

-There are multiple ways to load data into the lakehouse.
-One of the simplest ways to ingest small amounts of data is to upload files or folders from your local computer.
+Fabric provides multiple ways to load data into the lakehouse, including built-in support for pipelines that copy data external sources and data flows (Gen 2) that you can define using visual tools based on Power Query.
+However one of the simplest ways to ingest small amounts of data is to upload files or folders from your local computer.

 1. Download the **sales.csv** file from [https://raw.githubusercontent.com/MicrosoftLearning/dp-data/main/sales.csv](https://raw.githubusercontent.com/MicrosoftLearning/dp-data/main/sales.csv), saving it as **sales.csv** on your local computer
 2. Return to the web browser tab containing your lakehouse, and in the **...** menu for the **Files** folder in the **Lakehouse explorer** pane, select **New subfolder**, and create a subfolder named **data**.